srozemuller/rozemuller_blog/content/blog/2023-03-05-protect-privileged-accounts-the-zero-trust-way-automated/index.md

 |4|Force password change when admin roles are at medium risk.|Users|
 |5|Block access for admin roles that are at high risk. (the above policy is mandatory to make this work the right way), the break glass account is excluded. |Users|

 >To keep the break-glass account safe, monitoring of the account risk state is needed.
-This comes in a later post in this series.
+This is discussed in a later post in this series.

 The files used in the code below are stored in my repository.
 WARNING: The default states in the files are ```enabledForReportingButNotEnforced```.
 Just to be sure you don't lock yourself out after importing.
 Change the state to ```enabled``` or remove the complete line.